jahid-razan/Dashboards/README.md

 To see the historical trend of stock, the api_history table is used.
 FULL_ORDER_HISTORY table is used to show the [revenue comparison trend in the dashboard](https://dub01.online.tableau.com/#/site/hblonlinesite/views/StockDevlopmentPerSalesClass/RevenueandStockDevlopment?:iid=5).

+The dashboard uses all the fields from the query and there is no calculated field made in Tableau.

 #### 4. [Weekly Stock Insights Bigquery Dashboard](https://lookerstudio.google.com/reporting/83a55b9f-dcd2-4342-b6c1-863cbc5021f8/page/tNy8B)

 This is a data studio dashboard.
 Primarily used for weekly reporting of data via an excel file.